- Great emerald green Lake – largest lake in Huascarán National Park

 This trek is about being surrounded by jaw-dropping spectacular scenery all the time, in addition to the benefit of acclimatising for other treks.
 The turquoise lake is in stark and amazing contrast to the valley walls and the snow-covered & giant peaks.
 With a variety of viewpoints, it’s possible to get very good to excellent views of virtually all the 11 mountain peaks around you.
 There are very few one day hikes that will provide the variety of panoramas you have on this trek!

 Depart from Huaraz at 5:00am to Caraz in the north of the Callejon de Huaylas.
-The drive from here to the trek start is about 2 hours with the final parts within the conservation area of Huascarán National Park and winding through the deep valley with the final ascent ascending through Queñual forest.
-The parking area already provides the perfect place to sit and enjoy our breakfast and lose yourself in views down the Parón Valley and across Lake (laguna) Parón toward the snow-covered peaks of Paria and Garcilaso.
+The drive from here to start of the trek is about 2 hours with the final parts within the conservation área of Huascarán National Park and winding through the deep valley with the final ascent through Queñual forest.
+The parking area already provides the perfect place to sit and enjoy our breakfast and lose yourself in views down the Parón Valley and across Lake Parón toward the snow-covered peaks of Paria and Garcilaso.

-The trail starts off with a steeper ascent followed the walk and a bit of a scramble over rocky terrain to various viewpoints.
+The trail starts off with a quite steep ascent and a bit of a scramble over rocky terrain to various viewpoints.
 The views from here are breathtaking!
 We have 5 hours to spend around the lake or up on the trail to various viewpoints.
 Note that the latter option may involve going a bit off-piste.

 The trail consists of rocky sections that require a lot of concentration during walking, including testing each rock before stepping on it and sometimes a necessity to use hands for better balance.